 Education

-Digitalisation is changing how people learn in schools, universities and beyond.
-New tools, such as adaptive learning platforms, help to widen access to education and improve the learning experience.
-At the same time, questions arise about whether digitalisation generates a new divide of education, how data are collected and used, and how AI-enabled tools might reinforce existing biases.
+Digitalisation is changing all aspects of learning: in schools, universities and beyond.
+New tools, such as adaptive learning platforms, can in principle help widen access to education and improve the learning experience.
+At the same time, questions arise about whether these tools generate unnecessary obstacles to education, particularly if we consider issues of how the frameworks and data they are constructed from, and feed on, reinforce existing problems.

-Digital technologies are also reshaping the interaction in the classroom and the assessment of academic performance in ways that we do not yet fully understand.
-It is therefore important to discuss how digital literacy can be implemented and strengthened in our society.
-This panel looks at how education systems can make good use of digital technologies while still protecting equity, inclusion and educational quality.
+Digital technologies will inevitably reshape all manner of interactions in the classroom and the assessment of academic performance in ways that we do not yet fully understand.
+It is therefore paramount to discuss how this new condition ought to become thoroughly scrutinized, by pedagogical professionals, before it is (probably) too late.
+Guided by the tone as set by the keynote speaker, this panel will critically look at how education systems can make use of digital technologies while aiming to uphold some of the values we normally ascribe to pedagogy and academic integrity.

-Digitalisation is reshaping how work is organised in our society.
-New technologies empower individuals with more flexibility in their working lives, enabling them to work from various locations and taking part in platform-based work.
-However, new technologies and recent development also bring risks.
+Digitalisation is reshaping how work is organized in our society.
+New technologies can, in principle, empower individuals with more flexibility in their working lives, enabling them to, for example, work from various locations and taking part in platform-based work.
+However, new technologies and recent development also bring plenty of risks.
 For instance, algorithmic management systems can increase efficiency, but they also raise concerns about surveillance, fairness, and privacy at work.
 This panel delves into how employers, workers, and policy makers can respond to these changes and support sustainable and fair working conditions.

 Automation